18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * Let's go back to the [18f.gsa.gov](https://github.com/18F/18f.gsa.gov) site from your browser.

 > On this page you will see a list of files and folders in this project.
-All of the blog posts are in a folder called `_posts.` All of the pages are in a directory called `_pages.` There's a [readme](https://github.com/18F/18f.gsa.gov/blob/staging/README.md) that explains to anyone browsing GitHub how some of this works.
+All of the blog posts are in a folder called `_posts.` All of the pages are in a directory called `_pages.` There's a [readme](https://github.com/18F/18f.gsa.gov/blob/staging/README.md) that explains to anyone browsing 18F's GitHub how some of this works.
 At the top of that window, you can see a dropdown that says `branch: staging`.

 * If you click on the `branch:staging` button, you can see a list of all of the "branches" that exist on this project.
 Everytime you come directly to [18f.gsa.gov](https://github.com/18F/18f.gsa.gov), it will show you the staging branch because we've called that branch the default branch.

 Branches are little sandboxes for other people working on the project to prepare contributions without interfering with the main project.
 When you're finished prepping, you issue something called a "pull request" from your branch to the "default" branch, or the main sandbox everybody bases their work off of.
-In our case we called that main sandbox "staging" in other projects you might also see it called "master."
+In our case we called that main sandbox "staging."
+In other projects you might also see it called "master."

 In the next step we're going to create a branch and later on, when you make a pull request, GitHub will automatically assumes you're trying to contribute to the staging branch.